Distiller pouring a sample into a test tube.

 Sustainability in Distilling

-The distillery industry in South Australia is a vibrant and growing sector, recognised for its innovation in spirits production and its commitment to sustainability.
+The distilling industry in South Australia is a vibrant and growing sector, recognised for its innovation in spirits production and its commitment to sustainability.

 With over 100 spirit producers currently operating, the industry not only contributes significantly to the State’s economy through sales and employment but enhances tourism with Distillery Doors offering unique visitor experiences.